AmoghAtreya/WasteWise-/README.md

 ## 📚 Usage

-- **Logging Waste**: Click on the “Log Waste” button and fill in the details.
+- **Logging Waste**: Click on the “Report Waste” button and fill in the details.
+- **Collecting Waste**: Click on the "Collect Wate" button to collect waste and earn points.
 - **Redeem**: Navigate to the “Rewards” section to view and redeem your points.

 ---